matteo-chesi/eth-cscs.github.io/getting_started/running_jobs/README.md

 ```

 The SLURM script above shows how to run a hybrid job with two MPI tasks per node, spawning eighteen threads per socket on a two-sockets Broadwell compute node.
-The srun option --hint=nomultithread will avoid using extra threads with in-core multi-threading, a configuration that can benefit communication intensive applications (see man srun for further details).
+The srun option --hint=nomultithread would avoid using extra threads with in-core multi-threading, a configuration that can benefit communication intensive applications (see __man srun__ for further details).

+The example below shows the commands required to run large MPI jobs:
+ - PMI_MMAP_SYNC_WAIT_TIME and srun option --wait prevent Slurm from killing tasks that take long time to run
+ - srun's option --bcast copies the binary to /tmp on all nodes before launching them.
+This helps task startup time.

 ```
 export PMI_MMAP_SYNC_WAIT_TIME=300
 srun --wait 200 --bcast=/tmp/hello-world.${ARCH} $HOME/jobs/bin/daint/hello-world.${ARCH}
 ```

-The example above shows what needs to be done to run large MPI jobs:
-- PMI_MMAP_SYNC_WAIT_TIME and srun option --wait prevent Slurm from killing tasks that take long time to run
-- srun's option --bcast copies the binary to /tmp on all nodes before launching them.
-This helps task startup time.

 # Synoptic table